Calculation Output Record (calcout)

 The LALM field is used to implement the hysteresis factor for the alarm limits.

-The LA-LL fields are used to decide when to trigger monitors for the corresponding fields.
+The LA-LU fields are used to decide when to trigger monitors for the corresponding fields.
 For instance, if LA does not equal the value for A, monitors for A are triggered.
 The MLST and ALST fields are used in the same manner for the VAL field.

 Field |